emiludenz/animals/README.md

 To compile the program, run either ./make.sh or the following command

-:$ fsharpc -a animalsSmall.fs && fsharpc -r animalsSmall.dll main.fsx
+:$ fsharpc -a animalsSmall.fs && fsharpc -r animalsSmall.dll main.fsx --out:animalExperiment.exe

 To use the program the following parameters should be provided to create a new environment, where a text file, called "test.txt", is returned when the program terminates.